Overview of Safeguarding

 - Educational visits are always risk assessed.
 We ensure the ratio of adults to children meets or exceeds requirements so that your children can enjoy their school trips!

-- We have 2 members of staff who are fully trained First Aiders.
+- All our staff have basic first aid training and we have 3 members of staff who are fully trained Paediatric First Aiders.
 Children are sent to the hall/staff room if they are hurt or feeling poorly.
 As well as medical attention a kind word and TLC are also applied!

 - We are a fully inclusive school.
 Our Inclusion Leader and SENCO work closely with our children and their families to support any additional needs effectively.